Francisco Campos (baseball): Legacy

 In February 2025, Campos was selected by a committee of journalists as a pitcher for the Mexican League Centennial All-Time Team on the occasion of the league's hundredth anniversary.

+On 6 November 2025, Campos was enshrined into the Mexican Professional Baseball Hall of Fame as part of the class of 2025 alongside pitchers Jorge de la Rosa, Roberto Ramírez and Ismael Valdez, infielders Óscar Robles and Roberto Saucedo, and executive Enrique Mazón.